FuelLabs/fuels-ts/apps/docs/src/guide/predicates/send-and-spend-funds-from-predicates.md

 <<< @/../../docs-snippets/projects/simple-predicate/src/main.sw#send-and-spend-funds-from-predicates-1{rust:line-numbers}

-This predicate accepts an address of type `b256` and compare its with a hardcoded address of the same type.
+This predicate accepts an address of type `b256` and compares it with a hardcoded address of the same type.
 If both addresses are equal, the predicate returns true, otherwise it will return false.

 ## Interacting with the Predicate Using SDK